sthakurr/cp-problems/README.md

-[Out of Boundary Paths](https://leetcode.com/problems/out-of-boundary-paths/) Use normal DFS to traverse but keep on storing the answers in a dictionary of tuples: (row, col, moves)
+[Out of Boundary Paths](https://leetcode.com/problems/out-of-boundary-paths/) Use normal DFS to traverse but keep on storing the answers in a dictionary of tuples: (row, col, moves) Remember about one of the other base cases where moves = 0 but the ball is still in bounds then return 0

 ```python
 class Solution: